 The contribution of victims and witnesses who stand up to crime, report crime to the police and who give evidence in court, when necessary, is central to effective justice.
 Providing more help and support for victims and witnesses is therefore a key aspect of building a better criminal justice system.
-The agencies of the criminal justice system responsible for setting these standards for the forthcoming year are committed to doing that, and a number have either reviewed and/or added to their standards.
-The Standards of Service were first published in 2015, and five years later the aim remains that they are dynamic and responsive to victims' needs.
+Working together, and with the Scottish Government, the agencies of the criminal justice system responsible for setting these standards for the coming year are committed to doing that.